ben-page/hash-anything/README.md

 * DataView

 ### Circular References ###
 Currently, `hash-anything` does not support circular references.
-They will cause a stack overflow stack overflow.
+They will cause a stack overflow error.

 ### Note on New Types ###
-When a new built-in type is added to Javascript, `hash-anything` should be updated to support it specifically.
+When a new built-in type is added to Javascript, `hash-anything` usually needs be updated to support it.
 Otherwise, the new type will be treated like any other user-defined objects.
 This may not produce ideal results..